-It’s intended to cover all the needs of each foster child including food, clothing, travel, activities, savings and so on.
-We provide clear guidance on how you can best spend the money so that the child has a healthy, happy and balanced life.
+It’s important the fostering allowance also covers the foster child’s physical needs, including food, clothing, travel, activities, savings and so on.
+We provide clear guidance on how best to spend this money so the child has is supported to have a healthy, happy and balanced life.

-Everyone’s fostering allowance is different, because it’s dependent on the type of care provided, for example if a child has complex needs.
-It also depends on the age of the children and whether you are fostering in London, the South East or the rest of the UK.
+This is why there is no single, fixed fostering allowance.
+It differs because foster carers have different skills and different experience.
+The amount you receive also depends on the type of care provided (for example, if a foster child has complex needs), the child’s age, and whether you are fostering in London and the South East or the rest of the UK.

-We understand having a regular income from your fostering allowance is pivotal, so we do all we can to provide you with more security in between placements.
-This is in the form of a weekly bridging retainer payment, plus another payment made at the start of your next placement.
-You will qualify for Bridging Retainer Payments if:
+We do all we can to provide you with the financial security of a regular income between placements.
+This is in the form of a weekly Bridging Retainer Payment, plus another payment made at the start of your next placement.

-The best way to get more information is to fill out our enquiry form for a callback.
-An advisor from your local National Fostering Group team will get back in touch to explain more about how to become a foster carer, and answer any questions you have at this stage.
+If you would like more information, please fill out our enquiry form.
+If you ask for a call back, a fostering advisor from your local National Fostering Group team will get in touch to explain more about how to become a foster carer, and answer any questions you have about foster care pay.